mdsol/appconnect-ios/README.md

     }
 }
 ```
->**Important Considerations:**
-  - Although there can be multiple Datastore instances, they are all communicating with the same persistent store (a local SQlite database).
-  - Datastore instances are not thread-safe.
-If you are creating a new thread - perhaps to make a network request asynchronously - then you should create a new Datastore to accompany it.
-  - Instances loaded from a Datastore are not thread-safe.
-Instead of passing an instance to a separate thread, pass the instance's ID - for example, Java: `user.getID()`, Swift: `user.objectID` - and use a separate Datastore to load the instance.

 ## Network Requests
 Babbage talks to back-end services to retrieve all information, such as users, subjects, forms, and so on.
 A normal application flow goes something like this: